hsamrach/BASIL/README.md

 This option allows you to skip the polishing step and use the SPAdes assembly directly for the filtering step.
 ## --only_filtered and --only_polished
 Select the assembly that will be used for species identification and gene prediction.
 By default, both assemblies will be used.

+sample_id_filt.fasta: This is the final assembly in this workflow that you should use.
 ## --meta_merge
 Metadata and genomic results can be merged using this option.
 By doing this, the sample id in column 1 of each data must be identical.
 Lowercase and Uppercase of each letter are considered as different sample id.
 ## --parallel_run